IEEE-NITK/8-bit-Computer/README.md

 # 8-bit-Computer
-Our aim is to design a 8 bit breadboard computer using hardware components.
+The project aims to design an 8 bit computer using hardware components.
+It also includes deisging the PCB of the same.
-We will be following SAP-1 architecture for building our computer.
-This computer will be executing different types of instructions.
-We will be implementing various modules like ALU, Clock module, Registers, RAM module, Program Counter etc. PCB of the computer shall also be designed.
+The computer encompasses various modules like ALU, Clock, Registers, RAM, Program Counter, Control unit etc. Based on SAP-1 architecture, computer will execute different types of instructions namely Load, store, add, subtract, jump, halt etc.

 ## Objective
 * Understanding basics of computer architecture and organization